Document Information

 All instrument approaches into Pearson Field should allow an aircraft to descend under the Portland Class Charlie shelf, allowing the Approach controller to approve a frequency change to Pearson Advisory as the aircraft enters the Pearson SFRA.

-For aircraft crossing ZEZJI on the LDA-A, and for other IFR arrivals once the pilot reports Pearson Field or the Columbia River in sight, the Approach controller should advise of any traffic and instruct the aircraft as follows: “Advise missed approach or IFR cancellation this frequency.
+Once appropriate, the Approach controller should advise of any traffic and instruct the aircraft as follows: “Advise missed approach or IFR cancellation on Pearson Advisory.
 Remain clear of the Portland Class Charlie airspace.
-Pearson Advisory is on 122.8, frequency change approved.”
+Pearson Advisory is on 119.0, frequency change approved.”

 For aircraft on a visual approach into Pearson Field from the east, the Approach controller should coordinate with or handoff to Portland Tower as needed.